Wood Filler Basics

 Wood filler, grain filler, wood putty – what’s it all mean?
-Judging by the raft of questions we field on the subject, filling wood is a source of general confusion.
-Here’s a little clarification.
+Judging by the raft of questions we field on the subject, filling wood is a source of general confusion among woodworkers.
+Our experts off er a little clarification on the topic.

 For filling voids, many woodworkers swear by fillers composed of a nitrocellulose lacquer binder and wood flour (very fine wood particles).
 Famowood is an example – and a product that truly lives up to its name.
 It dries quickly, shrinks minimally, comes in a variety common wood species, and earns customer reviews like this: